Skip to Main Content

 • You have more time to discuss topics in detail.

-• You do not have to worry about the group dynamics that inevitably occurs in focus groups.
+• You do not have to worry about the group dynamics that inevitably occurs in Focus Groups.

 • You can give the interviewee your full attention and adjust interviewing techniques.

-The purpose of individual interviews can give users a deep understanding of the people who visit a website.
-Individual interviews are typically used to supplement online surveys.
+The purpose of Individual Interviews can give users a deep understanding of the people who visit a website.
+Individual Interviews are typically used to supplement Online Surveys.